jokob-sk/NetAlertX/front/plugins/README.md

 >```json
 >"data_source":  "pialert-db-query"
 >```
-Any of the above data sources have to return a "table" of the exact structure as outlined above.
+If you want to display plugin objects or import devices into the app, data sources have to return a "table" of the exact structure as outlined above.

-You can show or hide the UI on the "Plugins" page and "Plugins" tab on devices via the `show_ui` property:
+You can show or hide the UI on the "Plugins" page and "Plugins" tab for a plugin on devices via the `show_ui` property:

 > 🔎Example
 >```json